 The Center educates future civic leaders, corporate and non-profit managers, and entrepreneurs on all matters related to business and finance.
-Although it is committed to teaching the rudiments of individual budgeting, planning and investing, the Center ventures far beyond the world of personal finance.
-Students will explore institutional financial management, corporate marketing and accounting, micro and macroeconomics, and business and professional standards and ethics.
+Though committed to teaching the foundations of individual budgeting, planning and investing, the Center ventures far beyond the world of personal finance.
+Students will explore institutional financial management, corporate marketing and accounting, micro and macro economics, professional standards and ethics.

 The Center is committed to training future leaders to be wise and responsible with money, whether public or private, and to be keenly aware of the positive consequences of sound financial management and ethical, informed decision making.

 Business & Finance I

 Business and Finance I is a quarter credit elective that meets one day per six day cycle.
 The course is graded on a pass / fail basis.
 The first topic covered is personal finance.

 Then the course moves into the core curriculum, which covers: the concept of risk, earning profits, basic economics, ethics, management, leadership, personnel, and human resources.
 Students will also participate in Junior Achievement's Titan business simulation.
 In addition, students are introduced to the corporate world through a program with Ernst and Young.
 Finally, students are encouraged to participate in a business plan competition.